Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: First Properties of IGO

-The proof is given in the Appendix, together with the necessary regularity assumptions.
+The proof is given in Appendix~\ref{sec:proofs}, together with the necessary regularity assumptions.
+Note that on a discrete search space, the objective function has only plateaus, and the $q$-quantile will evolve by successive jumps even as $\theta$ evolves continuously.

-Of course this holds only for the IGO gradient flow~\eqref{eq:IGOflow} with $N=\infty$ and $\deltat\to 0$.
+This property is proved here only for the IGO gradient flow~\eqref{eq:IGOflow} with $N=\infty$ and $\deltat\to 0$.
 For an IGO algorithm with finite $N$, the dynamics is random and one cannot expect monotonicity.
-Still, Theorem~\ref{thm:consistency} ensures that, with high probability, trajectories of a large enough finite population dynamics stay close to the infinite-population limit trajectory.
+Still, Theorem~\ref{thm:consistency} ensures that, with high probability, trajectories of a large enough finite population stay close to the infinite-population limit trajectory.

+In \citet{quantile_igo} this result was extended to\del{ actual} finite time steps instead of infinitesimal $\deltat$, using the IGO-ML framework from Section~\ref{sec:IGOML} below.

-\subsection{The IGO flow for exponential families}
+\subsection{The IGO Flow for Exponential Families}

-The expressions for the IGO update simplify somewhat if the family $P_\theta$ happens to be an exponential family of probability distributions (see also \cite{MalagoGECCO2008InformationGeometryPerspectiveOfEDAs}).
+The expressions for the IGO update simplify somewhat if the family $P_\theta$ happens to be an exponential family of probability distributions (see also \citealt{MalagoGECCO2008InformationGeometryPerspectiveOfEDAs, malago2011geometry} for optimization using the natural gradient for exponential families).
+This covers, for instance, Gaussian or Bernoulli distributions.

 Suppose that $P_\theta$ can be written as where $T_1,\ldots,T_k$ is a finite family of functions on $X$, $H(\d x)$ is an arbitrary reference measure on $X$, and $Z(\theta)$ is the normalization constant.
 It is well-known \cite[(2.33)]{Amari2000book} that

 so that \cite[(3.59)]{Amari2000book}